English Language and Literature

 Applicants are accepted under the general regulations of the School of Graduate Studies, providing they also satisfy the requirements of the Department.
 Successful candidates for admission have normally completed a B.A.(Hons) degree with at least upper second-class standing and with a cumulative average in English courses of at least 80.
 Applicants will normally be favoured whose undergraduate records show a reasonably well-balanced selection of courses in English literature from the medieval period to the present day.

 as one of their credit courses.
-Students are normally required to demonstrate a reading knowledge of one language other than English.
-Students who do not already have a full-year university-level language course can demonstrate reading knowledge either by taking such a course or by passing a written translation exam, while registered in the program.
 The M.A. program is designed to be completed within twelve months.
 Most students who enter the program in September will, therefore, have to register for the next summer term, beginning in May.

 |DOCTOR OF PHILOSOPHY